FlavScents AInsights Entry for Cocoa Hexenal (CAS: 21834-92-4)

 7. Toxicology, Safety & Exposure Considerations

-- Oral Exposure: Data on acceptable daily intake (ADI) or threshold of toxicological concern (TTC) for cocoa hexenal is not found.
-Formulators should ensure usage aligns with industry-typical safety margins.
+- Oral Exposure: Data on acceptable daily intake (ADI), threshold of toxicological concern (TTC), or maximum safe daily intake (MSDI) for cocoa hexenal is not found.
+Formulators should verify safety through industry-typical practices and consult relevant safety guidelines.

-- Inhalation Exposure: Volatility suggests potential occupational exposure considerations, though specific data is lacking.
+- Inhalation Exposure: Volatility considerations suggest potential occupational exposure, but specific inhalation safety data is not available.

-Risk profiles may differ between food and fragrance applications, with fragrance use potentially requiring more stringent safety assessments due to dermal exposure.
+Risk profiles for cocoa hexenal may differ between food and fragrance applications, with oral exposure being more relevant for flavor use.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature